 The Venture 65 earned a 9 out of 10 in our insulation testing, placing it among the top-scoring models.

 We were impressed with the stellar insulation of the Venture 65.
 Despite having a larger internal volume, it outlasted the YETI Tundra 65 in our testing, where it held an internal temperature below 40 degrees F for almost 7 days in a temperature-controlled room with sustained highs of 95 degrees.
-With the addition of ice blocks and lower outside temperatures, we would expect food to last well over 10 days below 40 degrees F in the OtterBox.
+As this test was more punishing than all but the hottest desert adventures, we would feel perfectly comfortable using the Venture as primary food storage on pretty much any week-long trip.

 Despite being larger than the ORCA 58 Quart, the OtterBox has comparable insulation and both maintained an FDA-approved internal temperature for roughly one week in our tests.